breadboard-ai/breadboard/seeds/chunker-python/README.md

 cannot be combined into a single passage under `max_words_per_aggregate_passage` words.

+`html_tags_to_exclude`: Text within any of the tags in this set will not be included in the output passages.
+Defaults to `{"noscript", "script", "style"}`.

 If you find your passages are too disjointed (insufficient context in a single passage for your application), consider increasing `max_words_per_aggregate_passage` and/or setting